Leratoletsoele/Leratoletsoele.github.io/README.md

 I am a final-year Information and Communications Technology student at Cape Peninsula University of Technology with a strong focus on data analysis, databases, and software development.

-I specialize in transforming raw data into meaningful insights using tools such as Excel, SQL, Power BI, and Java.
+I specialize in transforming raw data into meaningful insights using tools such as Excel, SQL and Power BI.
 Through academic and project-based experience, I have developed practical skills in data cleaning, database design, and data visualization.

 I have worked on real-world inspired projects including healthcare patient data analysis, a student management system, and a collaborative learning platform where I contributed to tutor profile functionality.